What’s the difference between income and wealth?

 The more I learn and network with successful individuals, the more I realize that being wealthy has more to do with how much you make.

 Let’s take a look at wealth vs income…

 According to our good friends at the IRS, earned income is defined as:

 “All the taxable income and wages obtained from working.”

 Whenever you work for someone or for yourself, you earn an income.
 But people typically mistake their income data as their salary before income federal taxes are withdrawn.

 So when you hear someone touting that they make $450K a year, more than likely that’s pre tax aka BEFORE the tax man gets his hands on him.

 It’s actually more useful to think of it in terms of disposable income (after income tax) which helps give a clearer picture of how much money is available to spend on wants and needs.

 Disposable income is determined by the flow of money into a household minus what goes out to Uncle Sam.
-The average income (or median income) in the United States was $68,703 in 2019.
+The mean income (or median income) in the United States was $68,703 in 2019.
 It is possible to earn less and still be wealthy based on the amount of disposable income one has.
-Income inequality takes on a much broader meaning when indisposable income is added into the equation.
+Income inequality takes on a much broader meaning when indisposable income is added to the equation.